gsrodelgo/jvm/README.md

 > The _"Java Version Manager"_

-UPDATED TO WORK WITH JAVA 11
+UPDATED TO WORK WITH OPENJDK AND VERSIONS WITHOUT 1.X FORMAT

 Automatically change `JAVA_HOME` and `PATH` based on current directory `.java-version`, `pom.xml` and `build.gradle` files.